 A diagnosis of cancer such as undifferentiated pleomorphic sarcoma can be overwhelming.
 With time you'll find ways to cope with the distress and uncertainty of cancer.
 Until then, you may find it helps to:

-- Learn enough about UPS to make decisions about your care.
+- Learn enough about sarcoma to make decisions about your care.
 Ask your doctor about your sarcoma, including your treatment options and, if you like, your prognosis.
-As you learn more about UPS, you may become more confident in making treatment decisions.
+As you learn more about undifferentiated pleomorphic sarcoma, you may become more confident in making treatment decisions.

 Find someone to talk with.
 Find a good listener who is willing to listen to you talk about your hopes and fears.
 This may be a friend or family member.
 The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.